Japan - Kyoto to Tokyo Tour by Out Adventures

 Day 6 Hakone Tenyu

-Day 7 Tokyo Hotel Century Southern Tower
+Day 7 Tokyo Hotel Groove Shinjuku

-Day 8 Tokyo Hotel Century Southern Tower
+Day 8 Tokyo Hotel Groove Shinjuku

-Day 9 Tokyo Hotel Century Southern Tower
+Day 9 Tokyo Hotel Groove Shinjuku

 Day 10 Tokyo Back to your home or extend stay